noahplacke/gandon-ramsay-report/index.md

 ### Build the Model

 To build out our GAN, we started by building out each individual part: the Generator, the Descrimintator, and the GAN model which combines the two.
-# NOAH to explain generator/descriminator
+The generator in our model is the source of our ideal random recipe output.
+Random noise goes into the generator, and a random recipe is spit out.
+Our discriminator then comes into play.
+The discriminator is the driving force of learning in a GAN.
+Recipes are fed into the discriminator and its job is to identify whether or not the recipe fed in was a real recipe from our actual data, or a fake recipe created by the generator.
+These two components go back and forth with the generator trying to trick the discriminator and the discriminator trying to catch the generator.
+As they battle, they learn what to look for in a real recipe more clearly.
+In a perfect situation, the generator will be so  good at producing recipes that they are seen as potential real life recipes.
+This is our goal when we train the GAN model.

 ```
 def build_gan(generator, discriminator):